 Minimally invasive endoscopy providing direct visualization of the paranasal sinuses in cases of nasal discharge or chronic inflammation.

-Sinus endoscopy allows direct visualization of the complex air-filled spaces within the horse’s head.
-It is commonly used to investigate:
+Sinus endoscopy enables direct assessment of the complex air filled spaces within the horse’s head.

 The horse is sedated for the procedure, and the nasal passage is locally anesthetized to ensure a calm and safe examination.
 In many cases, access via the natural nasal passages is sufficient.
-In selected cases, a small surgically created opening (trephination) may be required.
+In selected situations, a small surgically created opening may be required.

 Board certified equine veterinarian specializing in dental and sinus surgery with extensive experience in complex referral cases.